rogerlew/advanced-human-factors/product_evaluation_rubric.md

 #### Notes

 - Upload assignment as PDF.
 If the text is copied into the prompt it will likely truncate the assignment.
-- ChatGPT-3.5 might provide lower letter grades than ChatGPT-4.
+- ChatGPT-3.5 might provides lower letter grades than ChatGPT-4 and is not-consistent (would not recommend using 3.5).
 - The assessments from ChatGPT-4 will be used as supplemental information for grading.
 - The use of ChatGPT-4 as a grading assistant is experimental.
 - I will provide ChatGPT's feedback to you